 I’ve spent a lot of time thinking about how others treat their journey and how I feel most comfortable celebrating or acknowledging what I’ve been though.
 I don’t think I’ll ever forget the day I was diagnosed.
 It was pretty traumatic.
 If you’re interested, I’ve explained that horrific day in my last article, How Complacency Almost Cost Me My Life, and in my written story which can be found in Survivor Stories.
 I’ve passed that anniversary already and I must say, it wasn’t a day I felt like celebrating.
 In, fact, it was mostly just painful and caused significant anxiety.
 Nope, I don’t think I’ll be celebrating that particular day any year soon.
 The silver lining is, it reenergized me in terms of my advocacy interests and reminded me how strong and resilient I really am.
 It gave me the opportunity to relive that experience and process feelings that I didn’t have a chance to feel at the time, while I was fighting for my life.
 In reflection, I found it fascinating that my brain simply shut off most of my emotions to focus on what needed to be done – survive.

-Exactly one year ago today, I learned that I was in full remission.
+I learned that I was in full remission in March 5, 2018.
 Of all the anniversaries I’ve learned that people celebrate, this is the one that is most meaningful to me (so far).
 Getting that news meant, I won the battle and could take a deep breath.
 But it didn’t mean I had won the war.

 What does remission really mean?